Help us improve your experience.

 Recommendations

-The following summary lists again the recommendations that were given throughout the document.
+The following list summarizes the recommendations that are given throughout this document.

 • We recommend the use of a pair of dedicated physical service block functions.
 In fact, this is a requirement if you have more than two core switches.